 Note that in addition to particulate matter like soot and smoke, silicosis from dust, asbestos from insulation, composite materials and many other particles formed in the atmosphere as a result of chemical reactions that result in sulfur dioxide and nitrogen oxides emitted from power plants, industries and automobiles.

-Poor Air Quality and Industry
+Poor Air Quality and Gases or Chemicals

 The industrial revolution has brought about huge leaps of comfort, safety and economic success for the world.
 What is less considered is that it has also brought about many sicknesses not found before it.
 Some of the most common industrial by-products that contribute to poor air quality are: